-With plenty of groomed runs and terrain parks at Big Bear Lake’s two alpine resorts, Bear Mountain and Snow Summit, it’s easy to see why skiers and boarders head here when the snow flies.
+With plenty of carefully looked-after runs and terrain parks at Big Bear Lake’s two alpine resorts, Bear Mountain and Snow Summit, it’s easy to see why skiers and boarders head here when the snow falls.
 But this appealing alpine destination in the San Bernardino Mountains, the easy escape for Southern California snow lovers, also has plenty of off-slope ways to get out and play.
-“It’s really magical here when the snow falls, and there’s plenty to do beyond the ski mountains, inside and out,” says Dan Mckernan of the Big Bear Visitors Bureau.
-Here are his top picks of things to do at Big Bear Lake in winter.
+'It’s really magical here when the snow falls, and there’s plenty to do beyond the ski mountains, inside and out,' says Dan McKernan of the Big Bear Visitors Bureau.

 “People are so surprised when they come to Big Bear Lake and see bald eagles flying around,” says Mckernan.
 But the majestic birds of prey are a fairly common sight here during winter, migrating from Alaska and Canada as storms increase.
 To learn more about them, visit the Big Bear Alpine Zoo at Moonridge, which houses two rescued bald eagles, Alaska and Valentine.

 If you really like the idea of seeing eagles, consider joining a winter bald eagle count, a volunteer-supported effort that’s been held at Big Bear Lake and other San Bernardino locations since 1978.
 Volunteers are stationed at select vantage points for one-hour stints, recording bird sightings and any observations about the birds’ behavior.
 See a bald eagle dive for fish in a snowy wonderland, and you’ll never forget it.